 You can’t grow your credit union if members leave as quickly as they come in.
 Any credit union growth strategy that doesn’t address member attrition will be anticlimactic.
 Your growth campaign should also take special care to accommodate new members and guide them to relevant services.
 Getting early engagement and buy-in will decrease the likelihood of early member churn.

-To better illustrate this principle, I’ve concocted a hare-brained extended analogy.
-Please bear with me in exploring how balancing acquisition and attrition is a little like a romantic relationship.
+To better illustrate this principle, let’s look at how balancing acquisition and attrition is a little like a romantic relationship.
 The idea is to build something meaningful and important.
 And, to do so, you have to commit effort across all stages of courtship.
 Here’s how:

 Credit Union Member Acquisition Strategy